jimlyas/okdynamic/docs/index.md

 }
 ```

-This means you need to build separate APKs for each environments if you want to test it.
-But by
+This means you will need separate APKs if you want to test each environments.

-using this library, you don't need have to do that anymore.
+But by using this library, you can dynamically change the environment on run-time without building
+separate APKs.